abhishekarya1/DSA-2k23/strings.md

 **Roman Numeral to Decimal**: create map of known roman numerals, start from the back (`i = n-1`) and on every numeral check if (`num[i-1] < num[i]`) then subtract them (cases like `IV`, `IX`, `CD`) to get digit to add to result, if condition isn't true (normal roman numeral) just convert and add current digit

 **atoi()** and **Decimal to Roman Numeral**: they are bad questions, lots of edge case handling with `if-else` (time wasters)

+**Reverse Vowels in a String**: land pointers on only vowels and swap each time [link](https://leetcode.com/problems/reverse-vowels-of-a-string/submissions/1156476438/)